Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Logarithmic bound---proof of

-Now, we define a function $q$, which will form an upper bound for the contribution of vertex $v_k$ to the average number of faces.
+Now, we define a function $q$, which will form an upper bound for the contribution of vertex $v_k$ to the expected number of faces.
 The function is defined as follows.
 (Note that $H_0 = 0$.)

-\begin{definition}\phantomsection If $1\le t < n$ and $0\le\xi<n-1-t$, then
+\begin{Definition}\phantomsection If\/ $1\le t < n$ and\/ $0\le\xi<n-1-t$, then

 If $\xi+t=n-1$ then